 Annalee Davis is a Visual Artist based in Barbados.
 She received a B.F.A from the Maryland Institute, College of Art and an M.F.A. from Rutgers, The State University of New Jersey.
 Her creative practice mines the plantation from the perspective of a white Creole woman.
-She teaches part-time at the Barbados Community College.
-As director of Fresh Milk, her social practice project, she supports contemporary practice throughout the Caribbean and internationally.
-Through Fresh Milk she currently co-directs Transoceanic Visual Exchange, Tilting Axis and Caribbean Linked, a regional residency programme.
+She teaches part-time at the Barbados Community College and is the Caribbean Art Manager for the British Council.
+Annalee is the Founder, former Director and Chairman of the Board for Fresh Milk.

 Katherine Kennedy is an artist and writer.
 She graduated from Lancaster University, UK with a degree in Creative Arts; her combined major of Fine Art and Creative Writing helped develop her keen interests in both visual and literary pursuits.
 She has won multiple awards for her artwork and writing in her home Barbados, and has exhibited internationally in London.
 Katherine works at both the Fresh Milk Art Platform and ARC Magazine, and has taken part in residencies and programmes regionally and internationally at the Instituto Buena Bista (IBB) in Curaçao, Vermont Studio Center in the USA, Casa Tomada in Brazil and Akademie Schloss Solitude in Germany.

 Katherine manages the press & public information and internal documentation at Fresh Milk, including maintaining the website and social media.
 Annalee and Katherine are responsible for the coordination of the residencies, organization of events and general running of the space.